Jennifer Hooker: Early swimming

-Hooker was born in Bloomington, Indiana on June 6, 1961, to Jack Hooker, a Bloomington area construction company executive, and Jeanne Hooker, a kindergarten teacher.
+Hooker was born in Bloomington, Indiana on June 6, 1961, to Jack Hooker, a Bloomington-area construction company executive, and Jeanne Hooker, a kindergarten teacher.
 She began swimming at 8, though she started more serious competition a few years later with the Bloomington Gatorade Swim Club under Coach Doc Counsilman.
-By 12, she held two Indiana age group records; a 5:30.7 in the 500-yard freestyle, and a 2:02.5 in the 200-yard freestyle.
+By 12, she held two Indiana age group records: a 5:30.7 in the 500-yard freestyle, and a 2:02.5 in the 200-yard freestyle.

-Still in her early teenage years, she had received technique tips from Hall of Fame Coach Doc Counsilman of Indiana University and trained at times with the outstanding Indiana men's swimming team from the ages of 12-14.
+Still in her early teenage years, she had received technique tips from Hall of Fame Coach Doc Counsilman of Indiana University and trained at times with the outstanding Indiana men's swimming team from the ages of 12–14.
 Additional technique tips were provided by Cincinnati Marlins Coach, Olympian Charlie Hickcox, and her Bloomington Swim Club coach Gary Conolly.
-Later, Jennifer set meet and state records in the 500-yard freestyle of 4:57.7, and the 200-yard freestyle of 1:53.4 at the Midwest Conference Senior Championships in February 1976, at Lakeside Swim Club in Louisville.
-She set two additional Meet and Kentucky State records at the Midwestern Conference Championships, a 17:03.18 in the 1,650 yard swim and a :53.4 in the 100-yard freestyle.
+Later, Jennifer set meet and state records in the 500-yard freestyle of 4:57.7, and the 200-yard freestyle of 1:53.4, at the Midwest Conference Senior Championships in February 1976, at Lakeside Swim Club in Louisville.
+She set two additional meet and Kentucky state records at the Midwestern Conference Championships, a 17:03.18 in the 1,650-yard swim and a 53.4 in the 100-yard freestyle.

 Training for the Olympics

-Seeking more intensive training in preparation for the 1976 Olympic Trials, she took a break from the Bloomington Swim Club and moved to Louisville from Bloomington, attending Louisville's Waggener High School and swam for the Louisville Tarpons swim club under Coach Terry Schlichenmaier.
+Seeking more intensive training in preparation for the 1976 Olympic Trials, she took a break from the Bloomington Swim Club and moved to Louisville from Bloomington, attending Louisville's Waggener High School, and swam for the Louisville Tarpons swim club under Coach Terry Schlichenmaier.
 She qualified for the Olympics at the trials in Long Beach, as did her 25-year-old Tarpons teammate Camille Wright, a champion butterfly swimmer.

 By July 1976, she was training for the Olympics with the U.S. Olympic team at West Point in New York, averaging two two-hour workouts per day.
-The Olympic Head Coach for the 1976 Women's team was Jack Nelson who worked closely with Hooker as did the Olympic Women's Assistant Coach Jim Montrella.
-After the Olympics, she returned to Bloomington, and attended Bloomington South High School.
-She had worked out with the Bloomington South High School Boys swimming team, but had not found them competitive enough for a swimmer of her ability.
+The Olympic Head Coach for the 1976 Women's team was Jack Nelson who worked closely with Hooker, as did the Olympic Women's Assistant Coach Jim Montrella.
+After the Olympics, she returned to Bloomington and attended Bloomington South High School.
+She worked out with the Bloomington South High School Boys swimming team, but did not find them competitive enough for a swimmer of her ability.